-The next New Zealand Open is set to be held over 31 March – 3 April 2022 (rescheduled from 24-27 February) at the award-winning Millbrook Resort.
+The next New Zealand Open is set to be held over 5 March – 7 March 2023 (rescheduled from 31 March - 3 April 2022) at the award-winning Millbrook Resort.
 In what has been described as the "dawn of a new era for the New Zealand Open", New Zealand's premier golfing event will be played over two distinct 18-hole courses at Millbrook Resort for the first time – the Coronet 18 and Remarkables 18.

 The biggest event in the national golf calendar, the New Zealand Open provides an incredible opportunity to witness professional players competing in a unique Pro-Am format for the title while also pairing with an amateur to play for the New Zealand Pro-Am Championship.

 Professionals and amateurs will experience the brand-new championship Coronet 18, making its national and international debut during the New Zealand Open.
 The course is a combination of the stunning new Coronet 9 combined with the existing Coronet 9 holes.
 It is also the first time the tournament players will play on the full Remarkables 18 holes.

 The NZ Open has a rich history that spans more than 100 events

 The inaugural event was held in Napier in 1907 where Ceylon born Arthur Duncan, a 32-year-old amateur who had lived in New Zealand from the age of six, took out the title.
 As time passed, many famous names took to Queenstown's fairways such as Australian legend Peter Thomson, a nine-time winner, Kel Nagle, who won seven times, and of course New Zealand legend Bob Charles, who took out four titles.

 Many others such as Bobby Locke, Payne Stewart, Tiger Woods, Ian Baker-Finch, Corey Pavin and Kiwi US Open winner Michael Campbell, have played in the NZ Open, adding to the excitement for spectators.